mrgnhnt96/revali/doc-site/docs/constructs/revali_server/core/20-binding.md

 :::

 :::info
-There are [some classes](./implied_binding) that can be implied by the parameter's type and do not require binding annotations
+There are [some classes][implied-binding] that can be implied by the parameter's type and do not require binding annotations
 :::

 ## `@Param()`